Azure/missionlz/docs/deployment-guide-walkthrough.md

 ## MLZ Deployment Walkthrough

-### Basics tab
+### Basics step

-The first tab will prompt you for Basic information regarding your MLZ deployment; Subscription(s), Location, Resource Naming Prefix and Environment Abbreviation.
+The first tab will prompt you for basic information regarding your MLZ deployment: Subscription(s), Location, Resource Naming Prefix, and Environment Abbreviation.

 #### One Subscription or Multiple

 MLZ can deploy to a single subscription or multiple subscriptions.
 Microsoft recommends for test and evaluation deployments use a single subscription.
 For a production deployment a single subscription maybe used or multiple if you wish to keep billing of resources separate.

-Select subscription(s) for each; Hub, Identity, Operations, and Shared Services.
+Select subscription(s) for each: Hub, Identity, Operations, and Shared Services.

 >Note: Identity is optional and includes a check box to deploy it or not.